Hip Replacement Surgery: Procedures, Types, and Risks

 2. Anterior, Posterior, and Lateral Hip Replacements:

-The hip can be accessed by an orthopaedic surgeon from a variety of positions.
+An orthopedic surgeon can access the hip from a variety of positions.
 There are three typical ways to reach the hip joint:

 The goal of minimally invasive hip replacement is to lessen the impact of surgery on healthy tissues, including blood vessels and muscles.
-Orthopaedic doctors today employ minimally invasive procedures with all surgical routes to access the hip, despite the fact, that only anterior hip replacement has been promoted as such.
-What strategy would yield the best outcome will be discussed with you by your surgeon.
+Orthopaedic doctors today employ minimally invasive procedures with all surgical routes to access the hip, despite the fact that only anterior hip replacement has been promoted as such.
+Your surgeon will discuss with you what strategy would yield the best outcome.

 When doing minimally invasive surgery, the surgeon separates the muscles to access the hip joint through one or two tiny incisions.
 This strategy may offer benefits like:

-All patients are not candidates for minimally invasive hip replacement.
+Not all patients are candidates for minimally invasive hip replacement.
 Your age, weight, degree of fitness, and other characteristics will assist the surgeon in determining whether you are a good candidate.

 A typical hip replacement involves a single, big incision that allows the surgeon to obtain access to the hip, which is commonly done from the side (lateral approach) or from the rear (back approach) (posterior approach).